junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "My my, can't be one of them already gone there, can they?"
 Crowley makes an exaggerated tsk.
 "No wonder you can't wait a single second.
 Always too fond of those two you can't focus on anything now, are you?"

-Cas glares at him, snapping.
+Cas glares at him, snapping harshly.
 "Yes!
 Dean's there!
 Okay?
 Satisfied?"

 The demon hums, almost does sound enjoying himself too much.
 "All the more reasons to poke around the Alphas, don't you think?
 Chop, chop, Feathers, don't want to make your boyfriend wait down there for too long."